FeLowe/VanillaMessenger-Android/README.md

 8. Navigate through the app.

-Known Bugs
+### Known Bugs

 None;

-Support and contact details
+### Support and contact details

-If while using this application you run into any issues or have questions, ideas, concerns, or would like to make a contribution to the code, please contact me at fe_lowe@hotmail.com
+If while using this application you run into any issues or have questions, ideas, concerns, or would like to make a contribution to the code, please contact us at fe_lowe@hotmail.com / farnooshmjohnson@gmail.com

-Technologies Used
+### Technologies Used

 Java and Android Studio.

-License
+### License

 Application can be used under MIT licenses.

-Copyright (c) 2016 Fernanda Lowe at Epicodus.
+Copyright (c) 2016 Fernanda Lowe & Farnoosh Johnson at Epicodus.